 - Drafting particulars of claim in a breach of contract and public procurement claim following termination of a service agreement and exclusion of the provider from an ongoing procurement competition.

 - Advising a parish council on the judicial review of a planning permission.

 - Advising a developer on its rights under an 1830s railway statute.

 He has also recently gained experience of advising: a landowner on how best to get their land allocated in a draft local plan; the imposition of additional requirements at reserved matters stage; the merits of a potential judicial review on daylight/sunlight grounds; and the application of the 5 year housing land supply requirement.

 Nick is a member of the UK Environmental Law Association, the Planning and Environment Bar Association, and the Procurement Lawyers Association.

-- (Led by Justin Bates) Hussain v Waltham Forest LBC UKUT__ (President of the UT and FTT), a case concerning the application of the Rehabilitation of Offenders Act 1974 to local authority HMO licensing decisions.
+- (Led by Justin Bates) Hussain v Waltham Forest LBC UKUT 339 (LC) (Holgate J and President Siobhan McGrath), a case concerning the application of the Rehabilitation of Offenders Act 1974 to local authority HMO licensing decisions.